-- We offer a video, which explains the construction history of this project, or read more about this project.
+- In lieu of a site tour, we offer a video, which explains the construction history of this project.
+You cal also read more about this project.

 - The Eva Creek Wind project is visible from the Parks Hwy.
 As you're headed north from Healy, look to the right in the vicinity of Milepost 263.

 - For classroom resources on "Alaska Renewables," please contact Melody Moen with Alaska Center for Energy and Power at email@example.com.